- According to the recent announcement by Facebook, 1 million active advertisers globally used its platform in the last 28 days

 - It is mentoring businesses and helping them to be familiar with the ad buying process

-- Facebook is likely to simplify advertising process further; It has already announced to reduce type of ad units to less than half of the existing numbers i.e. 27.
+- Facebook is likely to simplify the advertising process further; It has already announced to reduce the type of ad units to less than half of the existing numbers i.e. 27.

 Currently, marketers don’t know whether they should opt for ‘Like’ ad or ‘Sponsored’ story.
 Soon Facebook will give you options for objectives (page likes, gain more viewers for video, get more foot traffic), which will help you choose ad model best suited for your business plan.

 Facebook has just scratched the surface, and you can expect more initiatives from it to make it the most attractive marketing platform for SMBs.